-Coronavirus: It is obvious that Covid-19 will still be a problem for society and for our industry going into 2021.
-We were able to fully complete a very successful season in 2020 thanks to strong commitment from our amazing planters.
-The industry has committed to extend the implementation of Covid-related protocols in 2021, to maximize our health and safety at work.
-Despite Covid restrictions, we're expecting to have another strong season, building on lessons learned in 2020.
-There are a lot of trees that need to be planted in western Canada in 2021.
+Coronavirus: It is obvious that Covid-19 will probably still be a problem for society and for our industry going into 2022.
+We were able to fully complete successful seasons in 2020 and 2021 thanks to strong commitment from our amazing planters.
+The tree planting industry will presumably continue the implementation of Covid-related protocols in 2022, to maximize our health and safety at work.

 if you're just learning about tree planting, it is a much more complex job than most people realize.
 Please go to this link to get a digital copy of a book called "Step By Step," which has essentially become an industry standard training manual.
 A group of five major BC-based reforestation companies have sponsored the distribution of this book, so it is a free download.
 Know what you're getting yourself into, before you start to apply for a job.
 The 2021 edition is now available.
 I hope to have the 2022 edition online by December 31st.

 Applications are Currently Closed